aschmolck/mlabwrap/README.txt

-To get a vague impression just *how* high-level all this, consider attempting to do something similar to the first example with pymat (upon which the underlying mlabraw interface to matlab is based).
+To get a vague impression just *how* high-level all this, consider attempting to do something similar to the first example with pymat (upon which the underlying mlabraw interface to Matlab(TM) is based).

 this: